-A Trojan horse, or Trojan, is a kind of malicious code or software that looks legitimate but can take control of your machine.
+A Trojan horse, or Trojan, is a kind of malicious code or software testing that looks legitimate but can take control of your machine.
 A Trojan is designed to destroy, interrupt, steal, or inflict other harmful actions on your data or network in general.

 A Trojan is behaving as a bona fide program or as a trick script.
 It tries to trick you into loading and running the malware on your computer.
 When mounted, a Trojan will do the action for which it was intended.
 Sometimes a Trojan is called a Trojan virus, or a Trojan horse virus, but that’s a misleading term.